How It Works

 Tools

 Tools are the actions your assistant can take.
-Each workflow only has access to the tools you enable.
+Each workflow only has access to the tools you choose to enable.

-- GitHub, Slack, Linear, Notion, HubSpot tools become available when you connect those apps
+Integrations — Work with GitHub, Slack, Linear, Notion, HubSpot, Dropbox, and Asana when those apps are connected

-Your assistant only has access to tools you explicitly enable.
-If a tool isn’t enabled, the workflow can’t use it.
+Your assistant only uses tools you explicitly enable.
+If a tool isn’t enabled on a workflow, that workflow can’t use it.

 Modes